Garrett Hedlund: 2010–2012: Tron: Legacy and worldwide recognition

-2013–present: Established actor
+2013–2022: Established actor

 In 2013, Hedlund co-starred with Oscar Isaac, Justin Timberlake and Adam Driver in the French-American black comedy-drama film Inside Llewyn Davis, directed by Joel and Ethan Coen.
 Hedlund pays homage to a fallen cowboy whose name is Lane Frost in the music video of the song Beautiful War by American rock band Kings of Leon.
 Also in 2013, he was the image of Yves Saint Laurent Beauté's French men's fragrance "La Nuit de l'Homme".

 He starred in the drama film Lullaby in 2014, directed by Andrew Levitas.
 In this film Hedlund sings the main musical theme.
 That same year, he co-starred with Jack O'Connell and Domhnall Gleeson in the historical drama Unbroken, directed by Angelina Jolie.

-Hedlund played James Hook (future Captain Hook) in the film Pan in 2015, co-starring alongside Hugh Jackman, Rooney Mara and Levi Miller, directed by Joe Wright.
+Hedlund played James Hook in the film Pan in 2015, co-starring alongside Hugh Jackman, Rooney Mara and Levi Miller, directed by Joe Wright.
 In September of that same year, Hedlund wrote the book The Art of Pan with Joe Wright and Christopher Grove.

 He co-starred with Joe Alwyn and Vin Diesel in the 2016 film war drama film Billy Lynn's Long Halftime Walk, directed by Ang Lee.

 In 2017, he co-starred with Carey Mulligan in the film Mudbound, directed by Dee Rees.
 Also that same year, he co-starred with Sharon Stone as an aspiring artist in Steven Soderbergh's HBO murder mystery drama series Mosaic.
 It was released in two forms: as an iOS/Android mobile app and as a television drama.
 In 2018, Hedlund produced and starred alongside Juno Temple in the short film Tocsin filmed in Cayman Islands and directed by Frank E. Flowers.
-That same year, he starred Burden as Mike Burden, in this dramatic film inspired by true events Hedlund acted alongside Forest Whitaker and Usher.
+That same year, he was the protagonist of the movie Burden playing Mike Burden, in this dramatic film inspired by true events Hedlund acted alongside Forest Whitaker and Usher.